 She said "It worries that the immediate response is always to lower speeds because I think when you talk about always reducing driving to the lowest common denominator you're not necessarily making roads safer.
 What I've noticed in the roads around here, especially the roads where there are national speed limits, is there are very few speed limits signs."

-"The single lane bypass doesn't necessarily need to be 50mph it just needs people to do the speed that its set to be and then people are less likely to do dangerous overtakes as they frustrated by people not maintaining the correct speed."
+"The single lane bypass doesn't necessarily need to be 50mph it just needs people to do the speed that its set to be and then people are less likely to do dangerous overtakes as they are not frustrated by people not maintaining the correct speed."

 Councillor Rachael Grantham responded "Whilst I support making the speed limit lower on that particular stretch I think signage is very important."